Pakillo/rmdTemplates/README.md

 ## Rmarkdown templates

 An R package containing a collection of Rmarkdown templates.
 Includes templates for writing scientific manuscripts, manuscript reviews, and generic Rmarkdown documents.
 Includes helpful defaults for knitr options, and support for citations and different bibliography styles.
-It also includes functions to embed data and Rmarkdown source files within the final HTML files.
+It also includes functions to embed data and Rmarkdown source files within HTML files.

 To install the package:
 ```{r}